 When facing a business challenge, entrepreneurs can approach the given situation in many ways – and that’s where tactical planning is the most valuable.

-If you’re out of packaging materials or your stock runs low, you can’t deliver customized corporate gifts.
-Accordingly, your supply manager needs to make a quick business decision — find a new supplier in a matter of days (if not hours), just so business can proceed as usual.
+You can’t deliver customized corporate gifts if you’re out of packaging materials or your stock runs low.
+Accordingly, your supply manager needs to make a quick business decision — find a new supplier in a matter of days (if not hours), so the business can proceed as usual.

-However, creating a tactical plan and carefully thinking through your next steps is often a better problem-solving approach.
-Tactical planning means having a written outline of the actions you must take to achieve a goal or address a problem.
+Creating a tactical plan and carefully thinking through your next steps is often a better problem-solving approach.
+Tactical planning means having a written outline of your actions to achieve a goal or address a problem.

-So, if we go back to the example where you suddenly face a huge business-related problem, you know what to do the moment the issue occurs – all because you have a plan in place already.
+So, if we go back to the example where you suddenly face a substantial business-related problem, you know what to do the moment the issue occurs – all because you already have a plan in place.

 What is Tactical Planning?